 The 45-day public comment period for this rulemaking ended September 13, 2023.
 The proposal would establish application procedure and define relevant terms for implementing AB 107 (Salas, Chapter 693, Statutes of 2021).
 AB 107 authorized boards to issue temporary licenses and/or permits (not to exceed 12 months duration) for qualified spouses and partners of military personnel assigned to active-duty stations in California.
-The Board will consider finalizing adoption of these proposed regulations at its October 12, 2023 meeting.
+The regulatory proposal is still in process.

-Disciplinary Guidelines and Exceptions for Uniform Standards Related to Substance-Abusing Licensees - CCR, title 16, section 1018 This rulemaking package was filed with the Office of Administrative Law for publication on September 29, 2023.
+Disciplinary Guidelines and Exceptions for Uniform Standards Related to Substance-Abusing Licensees - CCR, title 16, section 1018

+This rulemaking package was filed with the Office of Administrative Law for publication on September 29, 2023.
 The 45-day public comment period for this rulemaking is set to end on November 14, 2023.
 The rulemaking would update and revise the Board's Disciplinary Guidelines.